 Leica TL2 versus Canon 77D

 The Leica TL2 and the Canon EOS 77D are two digital cameras that were announced, respectively, in July 2017 and February 2017.
 The TL2 is a mirrorless interchangeable lens camera, while the 77D is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 The Leica has a resolution of 24.1 megapixel, whereas the Canon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Leica TL2 and the Canon 77D is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the TL2 – represents 100 percent across all the size and weight measures).